Laura-Keen/chitter-challenge/README.md

 \c chitter
 ```
 8) Run the query saved in the file 01_create_chitter_table.sql
+9) Repeat from step 6 to create a test database

 # Original Instructions
 Below are the original instructions and requirements givenby Makers Academy: